nathanpsouza/bluecode-bookery-workspace/README.md

 # BlueCode API Test

+This is the workspace to run bookery.
+For the actual project source code, visit: [https://github.com/nathanpsouza/bookery](https://github.com/nathanpsouza/bookery).

 ## Dependencies

 This projects uses [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/), so before run this code, you should have both of then installed on your computer.